HL7/fhir-us-ndh/input/pagecontent/index.md

 Note: the following diagrams provide a high-level view of the relationships between resources used in this IG.
 They do not necessarily reflect all of the relationships/references between resources.

 #### All Resource Relationships 1
-A high level view of the relationships between resources.
+A high-level view of the relationships between resources.
 <figure>
     {% include RelResource.svg %}
     <figcaption></figcaption>